By James Patrick Jordan

 “The latest country shaken by anti-government demonstrations is Colombia….
 The marches come amid a wave of often violent demonstrations around South America.
 In Bolivia, they helped force out President Evo Morales after fraud-marred elections.
 In Chile, they prompted the government to consider writing a whole new constitution.
 The marches in Colombia have been mostly peaceful, but an outbreak of looting and vandalism has led to a security crackdown and allegations of police brutality.”

 First, the man either was not paying attention or he is purposely distorting the internationalist and specifically Latin American nature of the protests.
 His mention of Bolivia could not be more disingenuous.
 Yes, the marchers in Colombia are keenly aware of Bolivia.
 And they have chosen sides.
 They are marching in solidarity not with the people who brought the coup against Bolivia’s elected government, but with the throngs that are out in the streets even today, who are being assaulted, arrested, and killed by the U.S. supported coup government.
 A prominent feature of the Colombia marches were people flying the wiphala flag that signifies the unity of indigenous peoples of Andean nations and that was adopted as the plurinational flag of the popular government of Evo Morales and the Movement Toward Socialism (MAS).
-The flag was even being sold on the streets by vendors throughout the city.
-The flag is a symbol of solidarity and unity of continuing mobilizations against the coup in Bolivia and against the right wing regimes in Chile, Ecuador, and Colombia.
+The flag is a symbol of indigenous solidarity, and in this current context, is a symbol of unity of continuing mobilizations against the coup in Bolivia and against the right wing regimes in Chile, Ecuador, and Colombia.
+Protester after protester that I spoke with stressed the unity of these struggles and the struggle against privatization and foreign domination.
 In every case, the flag is a clear repudiation of neoliberalism and Empire.
-Incredibly, Otis and NPR would have us believe the opposite, that that is the flag being protested.
+Incredibly, Otis and NPR would have us believe the opposite.

 Another ridiculous allegation is the myth the protests in Colombia are organized and fomented by Russia, by Venezuela, by Cuba, by protesters in Chile and Ecuador, by the Sao Paolo Forum, by anyone but Colombians.
 I cannot even begin to express how absurd this is.
 This uprising is 100% Colombian.
 The Strike Committee is made up of Colombian unions and social leaders, the marches are led by students and young workers and a broad cross section of the Colombian populace.
 Those unable to see this are a class of people completely out of touch with their own nation.